apache/twill/src/site/markdown/index.md

 ### What is Apache Twill?

-Apache Twill is an abstraction over Apache Hadoop® YARN that reduces the complexity of developing distributed applications, allowing developers to focus more on their application logic.
+Apache Twill is an abstraction over Apache Hadoop® YARN that reduces the complexity of developing distributed applications, allowing developers to focus instead on their application logic.
 Apache Twill allows you to use YARN’s distributed capabilities with a programming model that is similar to running threads.

 ### Why do I need Apache Twill?

-Apache Twill dramatically simplifies and reduces development efforts, enabling you to quickly and easily develop and manage distributed applications through its simple abstraction layer on top of YARN.
+Apache Twill dramatically simplifies and reduces development efforts, enabling you to quickly and easily both develop and manage distributed applications through its simple abstraction layer on top of YARN.
-YARN, although originally designed for MapReduce v2, can be used as a generic cluster resource management framework that can run almost any type of applications on a Hadoop® cluster.
-With its powerful capabilities, YARN can introduce complexities for developers.
+YARN, although originally designed for MapReduce v2, can be used as a generic cluster resource management framework that can run almost any type of application on a Hadoop® cluster.
+However, with its powerful capabilities, YARN can introduce complexities for developers.

 In contrast, Twill's abstraction model over YARN closely resembles the Java thread model, with which many developers are familiar.
-Moreover, Twill provides application lifecycle management, service discovery, distributed process coordination and resiliency to failure, which are required by many distributed applications.
+Moreover, Twill provides application lifecycle management, service discovery, distributed process coordination, and resiliency to failure, which are required by many distributed applications.

-Apache Twill allows you to develop, deploy and manage your distributed applications with a much simpler programming model, with rich build-in features for common distributed applications needs.
-Whether you are a developer or operating engineer will find Apache Twill helps you greatly reduces the effort in developing and operating your applications on a Hadoop® cluster.
+Apache Twill allows you to develop, deploy, and manage your distributed applications with a simpler programming model, with rich built-in features for solving common distributed-application problems.
+Whether you are a developer or an operating engineer, you will find Apache Twill helps you greatly reduce the effort in developing and operating your applications on a Hadoop® cluster.

 ### Latest Release

 The latest release of Apache Twill is [0.8.0](releases/0.8.0.html).
-Please go to the [release](releases/0.8.0.html) page to find out more.
+Please go to the [release](releases/0.8.0.html) page for additional information.

 ### Is it Building?